Strengthening Maternal Care Access: Tools & Global Insights for Texas Practitioners

 The March of Dimes reports offer a comprehensive overview of maternal and infant health in Texas.
 They provide comprehensive data and illustrate where resources are needed to reduce the complications of pregnancy during delivery and postpartum.

-Physicians and community organizations share the same goal: healthy mothers, healthy babies, and safe, timely access to care.
+Physicians and community organizations share the same goal: Healthy mothers, healthy babies, and safe, timely access to care.
 By working together—and by listening deeply to both clinicians and the mothers they serve—we can reduce preventable complications and rebuild trust across Texas.

 Thank you for the lifesaving work you do every day.